aprilanlage/3d-ultrasound-multipass-volume-recon/README.md

 The main algorithm runs in iterations\_phantom\_r.m These file names/paths need to be edited in this file.
+The file has multiple sections that need to be run.

 The rest are helper functions.